We use cookies on this site to enhance your user experience. Do You agree?

 • has at least a doctoral degree;

-• is employed at the University as the primary place of work.
+• is employed at the University as the primary workplace.

-The term of office of the college director is four years and begins on 1 October of the year of the Rector’s election.
+The term of office of the college director is four years and begins on 1 October of the year in which the Rector is elected.

-The director of the college of individual inter-area studies – managerial function at the University.
-The director of the college of individual inter-area studies , which is an organisational unit of the University that provides degree programmes in fields of study classified as at least six academic disciplines belonging to at least two fields of study, in such a way as to enable a student to obtain a diploma of completion in more than one field of study.
-The The director of the college of individual inter-area studies shall be appointed by the Rector in agreement with the student self-government after consultation with the University Council for Teaching and Learning.
-The director of the college of individual inter-area studies may be a person meeting the following conditions:
+The director of the college of individual interdisciplinary studies – a managerial function at the University.
+The director of the college is in charge of the college of individual interdisciplinary studies, which is an organisational unit of the University that provides studies in fields classified to at least six academic disciplines belonging to at least two fields of studies, in such a way as to enable a student to obtain a higher education diploma in more than one field of studies.
+The director of the college of individual interdisciplinary studies shall be appointed by the Rector in agreement with the students’ self-government body after consultation with the University Council for Teaching and Learning.
+The college director may be a person who meets the following conditions:

-• has not been convicted of an intentional crime or an intentional fiscal offence by a valid court decision;
+• has not been convicted of an intentional offence or an intentional fiscal offence under a final and binding judgment;

-• has not been punished with a disciplinary penalty;
+• has not been punished by disciplinary action;

 • holds at least a doctoral degree;